openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

       <br>...

 - "Disconnect delay": This defines how long (in seconds) AndroidAPS will wait to disconnect from the pump after an operation is finished.
 Default value is 5 seconds.

+For periods when pump was stopped AAPS will log a temp. basal rate with 0%.

 In AndroidAPS, the Accu-Chek Insight tab shows the current status of the pump and has two buttons:
 - "Refresh": Refreshes pump status
 - "Enable/Disable TBR over notification": A standard Insight pump emits an alarm when a TBR is finished.
 This button lets you enable or disable this alarm without the need for configuration software.